The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 • Key details on other relevant relatives

 Besides providing additional conversation topics, bringing donors’ families into the cultivation process can encourage them to get their families involved with your work.
-If you express interest in their children, for example, they might bring them to volunteer or attend an event.
+If you talk to them about their children, for example, they might bring them to volunteer or attend an event.
 That way, you can plant seeds for the next generation to continue supporting your cause!

 5. Professional Affiliations